When you study at GW, your experience will be anything but typical.

 A short shuttle ride away from the hustle and bustle of Foggy Bottom, our 25-acre Mount Vernon Campus provides more of a traditional college campus than its downtown counterpart.
 With six residence halls, athletic facilities, study spaces and academic programs, “the Vern” offers a tight-knit and supportive community for incoming first-year students.

-All first-, second- and third-year students are required to live on campus and have the chance to make friends and memories that last a lifetime.
+All first- and second-year students are required to live on campus and have the chance to make friends and memories that last a lifetime.
 Our living options include 25 residence halls and eight Greek townhouses that are designed to be accessible for all of our students.

 At GW, meal plans are designed to fit your unique needs and provide a complementary experience.
 With flexibility, convenience, and value in mind, students will have access to unlimited all-you-care-to-eat dining halls.
 The unlimited meal plans also include a set amount of pre-loaded dining dollars to spend at on-or off-campus dining vendors like GW Deli, Carvings, BeefSteak, or other GWorld Partners.